ChristianStaubo/Project4/README.md

 ## Project idea

-3D gaming hub where you can meet with other players and play 3D games.
+3D gaming hub where you can meet with other players and play 3D minigames.

 ## List of backend models and their properties